tournament-js/interlude/api.md

 var primes = $.nubBy(notCoprime, $.range(2, 11)); // [ 2, 3, 5, 7, 11 ]
 ````

+Here the definition of equality is *a and b have common factors*.

 ### $.group(xs) :: ys
 The group function takes an array and returns an array of arrays such that
 the flattened result is equal to `xs`.